 Regular bike locks offer two distinct layers of security: a psychological layer and (a much more important) physical layer.

-The psychological layer is all about how tough the lock looks.
-If it looks strong enough, then many thieves won’t even bother messing with it.
-The physical layer on the other hand, is all about how tough the lock really is, (how difficult it is to break it open).
+The psychological layer is all about how tough the bike lock looks.
+If it looks strong enough, then many bike thieves won’t even bother messing with it.
+The physical layer, on the other hand, is all about how tough the bike lock really is, (how difficult it is to break it open).